ymehili/FraudCheck/README.md

-# CheckGuard
+# FraudCheck

 **Advanced Document Fraud Detection & Analysis System**

-CheckGuard is a comprehensive document forensics and fraud detection platform that uses AI, image analysis, and malware scanning to verify the authenticity of checks and other financial documents.
+FraudCheck is a comprehensive document forensics and fraud detection platform that uses AI, image analysis, and malware scanning to verify the authenticity of checks and other financial documents.
 The system provides real-time analysis with detailed risk scoring and forensic reports.

 ## 📹 Demo Video